Resolution & Settlement

 - Polymarket uses decentralized oracle systems (including UMA's optimistic oracle) where designated resolvers verify real-world outcomes.
 Resolution sources typically include major news agencies such as the Associated Press, Reuters, and official government publications.

 - Kalshi is a CFTC-regulated exchange where resolution is determined by Kalshi's own resolution team based on the criteria published in each market's rules.
+When you hold Kalshi outcome tokens through DFlow, redemption follows Kalshi's resolution.

 Binary Outcomes